JetBrains/teamcity-documentation/topics/branch-filter.md

 ### Filter Priority

 Pull request filter expressions are applied in the same manner as regular `+|-:<branch_name>` expressions: one by one starting with the first one.
 This means in case of conflicting expressions, the last one has the highest priority.
-For example, the following ruleset enables tracking by all branches, excludes all pull request branches, and re-enables pull requests authored by organization members.
+For example, the following ruleset allows its parent object to accept all available branches, then excludes all pull request branches, and finally re-enables pull requests authored by organization members.

 ```Kotlin
 +:*